PyCharm is currently in Beta · Send feedback.

 Unlike with regular development, JetBrains Remote development with PyCharm allows users to install plugins in different locations:

 - PyCharm backend plugins - The JetBrains PyCharm backend runs within the remote Gitpod workspace.
 Backend plugins contribute functionality for IDE experiences relating to the filesystem, tools or languages and frameworks.
 When installed, a backend plugin only applies to the currently running Gitpod workspace and is not associated with a user.
 However, a plugin can be preconfigured for all users of a repository so that the plugin is enabled with every workspace start.
-It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or team.
+It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or organization.

 - JetBrains Client plugins - The JetBrains client runs on the users local machine and can be thought of as the user interface to the remote PyCharm backend.
 Client plugins are different to backend plugins as they contribute to the user interface aspect of the IDE experience (e.g. keyboard shortcuts and themes).
 Once installed, a client plugin is enabled for all Gitpod workspaces the user opens (if the workspace is running the exact same version of the PyCharm backend where the plugin was initially installed).

 - JetBrains Gateway plugins - The JetBrains Gateway is an application downloaded onto a users local machine which allows users to start JetBrains Clients that are compatible with the PyCharm backend, running in a Gitpod workspace.
 JetBrains Gateway plugins are installed directly in JetBrains Gateway and contribute to remote development connection experiences (e.g. the Gitpod JetBrains Gateway plugin).